Let’s discuss the phrase, “shit from shinola”. This is one of those phrases I grew up hearing amidst casual grown-up parent talk.

 I never actually asked what the phrase meant because it had the word “shit” in it.
 Soon though, I would develop a love affair with that word which would rival my love of scratch-n-sniff stickers.

 I fondly remember the year I started to curse.
 It was after a particularly corrupting session at Jewish summer camp when I was desperately trying to gain the affections of my best friend, Eliza.
-She was an East Coast, blue-eyed, frizzy blonde haired, olive-skinned Jew.
+She was a blue-eyed, frizzy blonde haired, olive-skinned Jew with a massive overbite.
 We were bunkmates and in my mind, soul mates from the moment she shared her butterscotch candies with me at the canteen.

 “Aw shit, it’s time for prayers!”
 I’d scowl and slyly look over to notice Eliza giggling.